andrei-markeev/ts2c/README.md

 much of an overhead and usually lead to the increased battery drain and/or don't leave a lot of system resources to your program.

-Of course, transpiler cannot map 100% of the JavaScript language and some things are have to be left out, `eval` being first of them.
+Of course, transpiler cannot map 100% of the JavaScript language and some things are have to be left out, for example `eval` and `try`-`catch`.
 Still, current conclusion is, that it is possible to transpile most of the language.

 These are some examples of planned target platforms for using with TS2C:
  - [ESP8266](https://en.wikipedia.org/wiki/ESP8266)